Why Do We Sleep?

 The metabolic activity during sleep is mainly anabolic (during which new molecules are constructed and built up) rather than catabolic (where molecules are broken down for subsequent re-use).
 This also supports the idea that growth and restoration of tissues occur during sleep.
 The theory has the added advantage of being apparently universal across the animal kingdom, even down to simple unicellular life.

-Sleep and bodily maintenance
+Sleep and body maintenance

 It certainly seems intuitively logical that the body’s quiescence during slow-wave sleep is a good opportunity for the body to focus on physical healing and damage repair.
 The more active brain wave patterns during REM sleep suggest a restorative function more focused within the brain.
 Most of our homeostatic processes (the maintenance, stabilization and regulation of the body’s internal environment) occur automatically, and many of them take place during sleep.
 This is when the pressures and stresses of everyday life are reduced and there is time and opportunity to devote to this kind of stabilization and maintenance work.